 Special Purpose Equipment - Equipment which is used only for research, medical, scientific, or other technical purposes, as contrasted with General Purpose Equipment.
 Equipment that is specifically designed for scientific purposes is special purpose equipment.
 Equipment that is not specifically designed for scientific purposes still may qualify as special purpose equipment if its use for scientific purposes makes it unusable for general purposes (e.g., a refrigerator used for storing radioactive or hazardous materials).

-Special Test Equipment - Defined in 48 CFR 2.101 as - Either single or multipurpose integrated test units engineered, designed, fabricated, or modified to accomplish special purpose testing in performing a contract.
+Special Test Equipment - Either single or multipurpose integrated test units engineered, designed, fabricated, or modified to accomplish special purpose testing in performing a contract.
 It consists of items or assemblies of equipment including foundations and similar improvements necessary for installing special test equipment, and standard or general purpose items or components that are interconnected and interdependent so as to become a new functional entity for special testing purposes.
 Special test equipment does not include material, special tooling, real property, and equipment items used for general testing purposes or property that with relatively minor expense can be made suitable for general purpose use.

-Special Tooling - Defined in 48 CFR 2.101 as - Jigs, dies, fixtures, molds, patterns, taps, gauges, and all components of these items including foundations and similar improvements necessary for installing special tooling, and which are of such a specialized nature that without substantial modification or alteration their use is limited to the development or production of particular supplies or parts thereof or to the performance of particular services.
+Special Tooling - Jigs, dies, fixtures, molds, patterns, taps, gauges, and all components of these items including foundations and similar improvements necessary for installing special tooling, and which are of such a specialized nature that without substantial modification or alteration their use is limited to the development or production of particular supplies or parts thereof or to the performance of particular services.
 Special tooling does not include material, special test equipment, real property, equipment, machine tools, or similar capital items.
 Sponsoring Department - A department or unit of the University, responsible for the administration of a sponsor funded project.

 State - State of Arizona.